oslo-medchem/BAT2-ABFE-SDR-multGPU_v2/README.md

-# BAT.py SDR Method Automation Scripts
+# BAT2.py SDR Method Automation Scripts for single node (local) machine

-Comprehensive automation suite for running BAT.py SDR (Simultaneous Decoupling/Recoupling) molecular dynamics simulations with intelligent GPU management.
+Tested on 8 GPU single node machines (such as ML6/ML7) at the University of UiO.
+Comprehensive automation suite for running BAT2.py in SDR (Simultaneous Decoupling/Recoupling) molecular dynamics simulations with intelligent GPU management.

 ## 📦 Package Contents